Violence Prevention: School-based Anti-bullying Interventions

 Fraguas D, Diaz-Caneja CM, Ayora M, Duran-Cutilla M, Abregu-Crespo R, et al. Assessment of school anti-bullying interventions: a meta-analysis of randomized clinical trials.
 JAMA Pediatrics 2021;175(1):44-55.

 The published review included 69 studies overall (search period through February 2020).
-The CPSTF abstracted supplemental information about study, intervention, and population characteristics for the subset of 19 studies conducted in the United States or Canada.
+The CPSTF abstracted supplemental information for the subset of 19 studies conducted in the United States or Canada.

 Summary of Results